bebound/bebound.github.io/content/posts/using-chinese-characters-in-matplotlib.md

 noread = true
 +++

-After searching from Google, here is easiest solution.
+After searching from Google, here is the easiest solution.
 This should also works on other languages:

 ```python
 import matplotlib.pyplot as plt